puskarpeter/frinxio.github.io/frinx-uniresource/pools/readme.md

 Depending on resource type and user’s requirements, pools need to be capable of allocating resources based on various criteria / algorithms.
-Currently, following pool types are supported by UniResource:
+Currently, following pool types are supported by Resource Manager:

 ## SetPool